 Squamous cell carcinoma treatment depends on the size, location, and aggressiveness of the tumor.
 Traditional treatment options—including Mohs—has involved invasive incisions that cut through healthy tissue, leading to a lengthy recovery and unsightly scarring.
 Sensus Healthcare is changing all that with a non-surgical treatment option—the SRT-100™.

 Looking for a painless, non-surgical treatment option for your basal cell or squamous cell carcinoma?
 The SRT-100™ could be perfect for you.
-This revolutionary machine utilizes Superficial Radiation Therapy to successfully treat non-melanoma skin cancers.
+This revolutionary machine utilizes Superficial Radio Therapy to successfully treat non-melanoma skin cancers.
 Contact Sensus Healthcare today for more information or for help finding treatment near you.